 Q: Is there summer training?

 A: Summer training may happen, depending upon coach availability.
 If any is happening and you’d like to join in, we need your email address.
 To join in, you need your NPS physical, NPS concussion form, and Granby Crew waiver.
 Turn them in when you come to your first session.
-Granby Crew will be at the freshman orientation at the high school.
 Weekdays in late Aug we will be doing maintenance on the team’s equipment at the boathouse from 1600-1800.
-Potential recruits can join in.
+Potential recruits can join in if they want.

 Q: What does the fall season entail?

 A: This season runs from the first day of school through the first week in November.
 Fall is the best time to learn great rowing.
 We have a big group of novices joining the team and we really concentrate on making sure they know the sport well.
 The varsity gets a chance to reset and come at the sport with a clean slate.
 Every practice is about tuning up our technique so we can row great all year.
 Novices start on land for a few weeks to learn the rowing stroke.
-The varsity goes out on the water as soon as they have a swim test done.
-Things can be a little inconsistent while paperwork, physicals, and swimming are sorted out, but once that’s done we really start to focus on good water training.
-This is also when we start to build our strength for the spring.
-In the fall, we have three head-races.
-Learn more about them on our Calendars page.
+The varsity goes out on the water immediately.
+Things can be a little inconsistent while paperwork, physicals, and swimming are sorted out, but once that’s done we really start to focus on consistent water training.
+Novice training takes priority over that of varsity, with the varsity often helping by rowing in the novice boats.
+The stroke ratings are lower and the workout durations are longer to build endurance.
+We only have a few events.

 Q: What does the winter season entail?

-A: This season runs from the third week in November through the third week in Feburary.
+A: This season runs from around the third week in November through the third week in February.
 Winter is another great time to learn proper rowing.
-After the head-races are done, we shift to serious land training.
+After the head-races are done, we shift to land training.
 On the ergs, we push hard to row well side-by-side so that we can swing as one crew when it’s time to get back in the boats.
 Workouts are tailored to produce maximum strength and endurance for sprint racing.
-We get in the weight room, and do plenty of calisthenics to achieve total-body fitness.
-Crews will still hit the water on days that support.
-The cold limits water work.
-However, if the water’s calm enough we’ll go out even when it’s snowing (this only happens for the best rowers we’ve got).
-Cold limits nothing we do on land.
-Rowers that join as novices in the winter season may get a few chances to try rowing in a shell, depending on how quickly they learn the technique.
-Even if all our time is spent on the ergs, this training is often more beneficial to novice rowers than the water work they do in the fall.
-We have one competition: the Hampton Roads Erg Pull.
+We get in the weight room, lifting heavy with lots of instruction on proper form.
+We do plenty of calisthenics to achieve total-body fitness.
+The colder temperatures limits little of what we do on land.
+Rowers that join as novices in the winter season won’t get water time until the spring, but they sometimes learn the technique better as a result.
+Competitive events are limited.

 Q: What does the spring season entail?

 A: This season runs from the last week in February through the end of May.
 Spring is our most important season.
 We get back on the water as the warm weather returns.
 The focus on technique in fall and power in winter starts to pay off as the boats start to go really fast.
 Anyone expecting to row in one of our best crews had better be a highly competent oarsman by this time.
 New members can still join, but the learning curve is steep.
-Mixed boats row together, polishing our good rowing to perfection (we hope).
 Sprint racing starts late March and happens almost every weekend into Mid-May.
+Spring break offers an opportunity for optional training twice a day.
 As we approach championships we set specific lineups to race in the big events (Regionals and States).
 By this time, rowers and coxswains must have proven their abilities.
-Our goal is always multiple state championships.
 Land training still happens on bad weather days, and when all the boats are full.
 But, the water is where we truly belong.
-The various races are described further on our Calendars page.
+Almost every weekend has an event.